Tiergarten/l2-orderbook-tops/README.md

 ## Benchmarks

 The basic l2-orderbook-tops implementation runs ~114x faster then the naive Python implementation on a sample of 100,000 L2 price level updates.
-When tracking the qty of the closest $50 and $100 worth of orders from the mid, this improvement decreases to 15x and 8x respectively.
+When also tracking the qty of the closest $50 and $100 worth of orders from the mid price, this improvement decreases to 15x and 8x respectively.

 ![alt text](docs/benchmarks.png)